pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 ## Development dependencies

 Dependencies for building your documentation, running your tests and building your package's distribution files are often referred to as development dependencies.
-These are the dependnecies that a user needs to run core development elements of your package such as:
+These are the dependencies that a user needs to run core development elements of your package such as:

 * running your test suite
 * building your documentation